aivanzhang/data_checks/README.md

 > [!IMPORTANT]
 > Your suite should be written inside the specified `SUITES_MODULE` in your settings file.
 For example, if you set `SUITES_MODULE = "my_suites"`, then you should write your check in `my_suites/my_first_data_suite.py`.
 Make sure that `SUITES_MODULE` and any nested modules are properly defined as directories (i.e. have an `__init__.py` file).

+> [!IMPORTANT]
+> The params specified in `checks_overrides` will override the default params specified in the check.
+If no params are specified in `checks_overrides`, then the default params specified in the check will be used.
+If no default params and no params in `checks_overrides` are specified, then an error will be thrown.
+Also note that param values need to have a `__str__` method defined (see [Warning on Serialization](#warning-on-serialization)).

 > [!NOTE]
 > The `DataSuite` class is a simplified and beginner friendly subclass of the base `Suite` class (`data_checks.base.suite`).
 The user can also directly subclass the `Suite` class to create more advanced suites (see [Subclassing from the Base Suite](#subclassing-from-the-base-suite)).